Table of contents

 As you look for a multichannel inventory management software, it’s important to choose a system that simplifies the inventory management process and has features that can help you grow your business.
 Here are some things to consider:

-SKU generation: Systems that auto-generate SKUs help you catalogue new inventory when you add a new item variation or create a barcode label.
+- SKU generation: Systems that auto-generate SKUs help you catalog new inventory when you add a new item variation or create a barcode label.
 Auto-generating SKUs can help reduce costs and improve the accuracy of your data so you can ensure individual inventory is meeting your business objectives.